luna-nightbyte/ML-process/README.md

 *Note: Using "demo" as app in docker-compose.yml is only ment as a very simple bare minimum demo so generate all files the various apps will generate.Annotations, Dataset, Trained model and so on.
 Always verify any auto generated annotations using a software like [LabelImg](https://github.com/HumanSignal/labelImg).*
+*Note 2: Use [docker volume args](https://docs.docker.com/reference/cli/docker/container/run/#volume) to retrieve generated files if using the demo run.*

 ## Requirements
 ### Hardware